bastion-rs/bastion/src/bastion/src/README.md

 Create a conference.

 1st Group
-Staff (10) - Going to organize the event
+Staff (10) - Going to organize the event // OK

 2nd Group
-Enthusiasts (100) - interested in participating to the conference (haven't registered yet)
+Enthusiasts (100) - interested in participating to the conference (haven't registered yet) // OK

 3rd Group
 Attendees (empty for now) - Participate

-Enthusiast -> Ask one of the staff members "when is the conference going to happen ?"
-Broadcast / Question => Answer 0 or 1 Staff members are going to reply eventually?
+Enthusiast -> Ask one of the staff members "when is the conference going to happen ?" // OK Broadcast / Question => Answer 0 or 1 Staff members are going to reply eventually?

 Staff -> Send a Leaflet to all of the enthusiasts, letting them know that they can register.